plannigan/columbo/docs/usage-guide/fundamentals.md

 In contrast, a dynamic value is one which depends on one or more answer provided by the user from a previous question.
 This is supported by accepting a function that takes an `Answers` dictionary as an argument and returns a value with the type of that static value would have.
 For example, the static value for `message` is `str`.
-Therefore, tye dynamic value would be a function that accepts `Answers` and returns a string (`Callable[[Answers],str]`).
+Therefore, the dynamic value would be a function that accepts `Answers` and returns a string (`Callable[[Answers],str]`).

 In most cases, any argument to an `Interaction`'s constructor can be dynamic.
 This guide will explicitly mention when